elys-network/elys/x/leveragelp/spec/fallback_system.md

 # Fallback System Specification

 ## Overview
 The fallback system is designed to handle position liquidations and closings in cases where the regular process(incentivized liquidation system) is either delayed or skipped.
-It systematically traverses a defined number of blocks to ensure that unhealthy positions are liquidated and positions are closed if they fall under a specified stop-loss price.
+It systematically traverses a defined number of positions in a block to ensure that unhealthy positions are liquidated and positions are closed if they fall under a specified stop-loss price.

 ## Functionality